icclab/cyclops/README.md

 ### Supporting components
 On top of core micro services the RCB Cyclops frameworks utilises couple of other modules:

+  - Dashboard - visualisation and forecasting
   - Static rating - used in RC micro service as a rating function
   - Rule engine - write your own pricing strategies (in the future release)
   - Autoscaler - autonomously scaling in and out (in the future release)
-  - Dashboard - visualisation and forecasting (in the future release)
   - Load balancer - forwarding requests to micro services (in the future release)

 ## Deployment